tsuru/tsuru/docs/developer/vagrant.rst

    license that can be found in the LICENSE file.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-Building a Tsuru development environment with Vagrant
+Building a tsuru development environment with Vagrant
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 First, make sure that virtualbox, vagrant and git are installed on your machine.